klange/toaruos/README.md

         are those of the authors and should not be interpreted as representing official policies, either expressed or implied, of the author.

-* As of January 23, 2012, the repository also contains DejaVu fonts, which are modifications of the Bitstream Vera font set, which is released under this license:
+* As of January 23, 2012, the repository also contains DejaVu fonts, which are public-domain modifications of the Bitstream Vera font set, which is released under this license:

         Copyright (c) 2003 by Bitstream, Inc. All Rights Reserved.
 Bitstream Vera is a trademark of Bitstream, Inc.